higlass/higlass/docs/javascript_api.rst

 chromosome range selections. ``version`` is a string of the current version of HiGlass.

-In order to get the expected look and feel, we also import the HiGlass css files.
+In order to get the expected look and feel, we also import the HiGlass CSS files.
+(Make sure your bundler knows how to handle CSS imports!
+E.g., if you're using webpack you may need to include the [css-loader]( https://webpack.js.org/loaders/css-loader/).)

 Creating an inline HiGlass component
 ------------------------------------